Julien-Berthet/typix/typix/README.md

 > **Type checking with the `typecheck` function**

 In a non-function context, type checking a value is often needed.
-This module provides the `typecheck` function that allow dynamic type checking with some extra features.
+This module provides the `typecheck` function that allows dynamic type checking with some extra features.
 The function is defined like this:
 `typecheck(value, type_, context = None)`